Chef José Andrés says aid workers killed by Israeli airstrikes represented the 'best of humanity'

 Democratic Sen. Chris Van Hollen of Maryland, one of the most active lawmakers pushing President Joe Biden to condition military aid on improved Israeli treatment of aid workers and Palestinian civilians, joined the mourners as a lone bagpiper played.

+Biden sent a letter that was read privately to the families before the service, the White House said.

-Associated Press writers Menelaos Hadjicostis in Nicosia, Cyprus, and Rebecca Santana contributed to this report.
+Associated Press writer Menelaos Hadjicostis in Nicosia, Cyprus, contributed to this report.

 This story has been corrected to reflect that Kurt Campbell is the deputy secretary of state, not the assistant deputy secretary of state.